Share via

 Wear Navigation

 Wear also makes use of action buttons that consist of a big colored circle with small description text underneath it (as illustrated above).
-The GridViewPager sample demonstrates how to use GridViewPager and GridPagerAdapter in a Wear app.

 Android Wear 2.0 adds a navigation drawer, an action drawer, and inline action buttons to the Wear user interface.
 For more about Android Wear 2.0 user interface elements, see the Android Anatomy topic.